HaozhanSun/Stock_Chatbot/README.md

 For further information about what this project does, please see [Chatbot_Project_Report.pdf](Chatbot_Project_Report.pdf)

+- Note: If the online viewer is not available, you can DOWNLOAD the report in the link above.

 # Introduction

 This is a chatbot to help clients with stock information.